-- 2. Click the PTZ control buttons to find a position as the initial position of the speed dome; you can also call a defined preset and set it as the initial position of the speed dome.
+- 2. Click the PTZ control buttons to find a position as the initial position of the camera; you can also call a defined preset and set it as the initial position of the camera.

 - 3. Click Set to save the position.

 - Call/delete an Initial Position: